 Read an important announcement about Bitcoin from Bitcoin.com

-To send or receive bitcoin, you will need a Bitcoin wallet.
+To send or receive Bitcoin, you will need a Bitcoin wallet app.
 This guide covers how to install and use the basic features of the official wallet of Bitcoin.com which offers support for Bitcoin Cash ($BCH) and Bitcoin Core ($BTC).

 Step 1: Download the Bitcoin.com Wallet

-The first time you open your Bitcoin.com Wallet you will be guided through the setup process automatically from within the app.
-This process takes about 5-10 minutes and can seem tedious but rest assured that following these instructions is extremely important to protect the safety of your bitcoins.
+The first time you open your Bitcoin.com Wallet you will be guided through a setup process which includes a backup walk-through.
+This process takes about 5-10 minutes and can seem tedious but rest assured that following these instructions is extremely important towards protecting the safety of your bitcoins.
 Grab a pen and piece of paper, find a place away from other people, and tap “Get started” to begin.

 Download the Bitcoin.com Wallet from your app store

 Write down your backup phrase and store it somewhere safe.
 Note the one above is just used for demonstration.

 Backup complete.
 Nice job!

-Your Bitcoin Wallet so ware is now ready for use.
 Your list of Wallets will then appear at the top of the screen.
-Unless you started with a backup or recovery phrase, your balance will be 0 BTC.
+Your initial balance will be 0 BCH and 0 BTC.